Anteosaurus: Skull variations and agonistic behaviour

 Skull of A. magnificus (SAM-PK-K360) with strong postfrontal bosses but no frontal boss.
 This specimen, exhibited in the Iziko South African Museum of Cape Town, comes from Nuwelande, near Fraserburg in Northern Cape province.

-More recently, Julien Benoit and colleagues have shown that the head of Anteosaurus had a natural posture that was less tilted downwards than that of tapinocephalids and that, unlike the latter, it does not line up ideally with the vertebral column to optimize head-to-head combat.
-This peculiarity associated with the presence of a pachyostosis less developed than that of the tapinocephalids and the retention of large canines led these authors to suggest an agonistic behavior in which Anteosaurus more likely used its large canines for displays and/or during confrontation involving bites.
+More recently, Julien Benoit and colleagues have shown that the head of Anteosaurus had a natural posture that was less tilted downwards than that of tapinocephalids and that, unlike the latter, it does not line up ideally with the vertebral column, being not optimized for head-to-head combat.
+This character, also associated with less-developed pachyostosis compared to tapinocephalids, along with the retention of large canines, led these authors to suggest other agonistic behavior in which Anteosaurus used its large canines for displays and/or during confrontation involving bites.

 According to Christian Kammerer, the pachyostosis of Anteosaurus would have mainly allowed the skull to resist the cranial stress generated by the powerful external adductor muscles during the bite on a large prey, as has been suggested in other macropredators with a thickened supraorbital region such as rubidgeine gorgonopsians, mosasaurs, some thalattosuchians, sebecosuchians, rauisuchians and various large carnivorous dinosaurs.

-All these authors, however, do not exclude the possibility of this pachyostosis having multiple uses and the existence in Anteosaurus of a head-butting behaviour requiring less energy than that of the Tapinocephalidae.
+All these authors, however, do not exclude the possibility of this pachyostosis having multiple uses and a head-butting behaviour in Anteosaurus which required less energy than that of the Tapinocephalidae.

 Ontogeny

-Ashley Kruger and team in 2016 described a juvenile specimen of Anteosaurus (BP/1/7074), providing details into the ontogeny of this anteosaurid.
-Analyzed allometry between this specimen and others suggests that the cranial ontogeny of Anteosaurus was characterized by a rapid growth in the temporal region, a significant difference in the development of the postorbital bar and suborbital bar between juveniles and adults, as well as a notorious pachyostosis (bone thickening) during development, which ultimately modified the skull roof of adults.
-Consequently, pachyostosis was responsible for thickening important skull bones such as the frontal and postfrontal which were of great importance in the overall paleobiology and behavior of Anteosaurus.
-Kruger and team noted that these differences, when compared, are extreme between juvenile and mature Anteosaurus individuals.
+Ashley Kruger and team in 2016 described a juvenile specimen of Anteosaurus (BP/1/7074), providing details into the ontogeny of this species.
+Analyzed allometry between this specimen and others suggests that the cranial ontogeny of Anteosaurus was characterized by a rapid growth in the temporal region, a significant difference in the development of the postorbital bar and suborbital bar between juveniles and adults, as well as significant pachyostosis during development, which ultimately modified the skull roof of adults; pachyostosis was responsible for thickening important skull bones such as the frontal and postfrontal, which were of great importance in the overall paleobiology and behavior of Anteosaurus.
+Kruger and team noted that these features had extreme differences in juvenile and mature Anteosaurus individuals.

-In 2021 Mohd Shafi Bhat histologically studied several skeletal remains of specimens referred to Anteosaurus, finding three growth stages.
-The first growth stage is characterized by the predominance of highly vascularized, uninterrupted fibrolamellar bone tissue in the inner bone cortex, which suggests rapid formation of new bone during early ontogeny.
-A second stage of growth in Anteosaurus is represented by periodic/seasonal interruptions in the bone formation, indicated by the deposition of lines of arrested growth.
-Third and last reported growth stage by the team features the development of lamellar bone tissue with rest lines in the peripheral part of the bone cortex, which indicates that Anteosaurus slowed down growth at advanced age.
+In 2021 Mohd Shafi Bhat histologically studied several skeletal remains of specimens referred to Anteosaurus, and found three growth stages: the first growth stage is characterized by the predominance of highly vascularized, uninterrupted fibrolamellar bone tissue in the inner bone cortex, which suggests rapid formation of new bone during early ontogeny.
+A second stage of growth in Anteosaurus is represented by periodic or seasonal interruptions in the bone formation, indicated by the deposition of lines of arrested growth.
+The third and last reported growth stage by the team features the development of lamellar bone tissue with rest lines in the peripheral part of the bone cortex, which indicates that Anteosaurus experienced a slowdown of growth in advanced age.